bitrockteam/sonar-autofixer/README.md

 - "Check the quality gate status for project XYZ"
 - "Get repository info for workspace/repo"
 - "Review this code for quality issues"
-- "Scan this code for security vulnerabilities"
+- "Review this code for security vulnerabilities"

 ## Requirements